MCO CEO Compensated $400,000 Plus Bonuses with Our Tax Dollars!

 Is it acceptable to pay $400,000+ for a CEO of a public entity with our tax dollars?

-Posted on July 20, 2015, in Access to Care, Accountability, Administrative Costs, Alliance, Behavioral health, Budget, Cardinal Innovations, CenterPoint, DHHS, Division of Medical Assistance, EastPointe, ECBH, Federal Government, Health Care Providers and Services, Increase in Medicaid Rates, Increase in Medicaid Spending, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Mental Health, Mental Illness, NC, North Carolina, Partners, Provider Medicaid Contracts, Psychiatrists, Psychologists, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers and tagged Administrative Costs, Behavioral health, Cardinal, Cardinal Innovations, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, Low Reimbursement Rates, Managed care, Managed Care Organizations, McCrory, MCO, MCO compensation, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid reimbursement rates, Medical Necessity, Mental health, NC Medicaid, North Carolina, Pam Shipman, Public entity, Richard Topping, Shipman, Smokey Mountain Center, Smoky Mountain Behavioral Health, Tax Dollars, Tax payers, Topping.
+Posted on July 20, 2015, in Access to Care, Accountability, Administrative Costs, Alliance, Behavioral health, Budget, Cardinal Innovations, CenterPoint, Division of Medical Assistance, EastPointe, ECBH, Federal Government, Health Care Providers and Services, Increase in Medicaid Rates, Increase in Medicaid Spending, Managed Care, MCO, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Costs, Medicaid Funds, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Mental Health, Mental Illness, NC, NC DHHS, North Carolina, Partners, Provider Medicaid Contracts, Psychiatrists, Psychologists, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers and tagged Administrative Costs, Behavioral health, Cardinal, Cardinal Innovations, Division of Medical Assistance, DMA, General Assembly, Health care, Health care provider, Low Reimbursement Rates, Managed care, Managed Care Organizations, McCrory, MCO, MCO compensation, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid reimbursement rates, Medical Necessity, Mental health, NC DHHS, NC Medicaid, North Carolina, Pam Shipman, Public entity, Richard Topping, Shipman, Smokey Mountain Center, Smoky Mountain Behavioral Health, Tax Dollars, Tax payers, Topping.
 Bookmark the permalink.
 16 Comments.